Tag Archives: Lent

 Where are we now?

-Since the Christmas season we have been reading in our lectionary about Jesus’ ministry in Galilee from Mark’s Gospel, which ends with Chapter 9 this week at the beginning of Lent.
-Through lent we follow him, from Matthew’s Gospel mostly, on his journey to Jerusalem where he says he will die and rise again.
+Since the Christmas season we have been reading from Mark’s Gospel, which end when Lent begins.
+Through lent we follow Jesus from Matthew’s Gospel mostly, as he journeys on to Jerusalem where he will die and rise again.

-What does Mark’s gospel tell us he has accomplished so far?
-His disciples still do not understand him, Peter certainly doesn’t.
+Do his disciples fully understand him?
+Peter certainly doesn’t.
 (Mark 8, 27-33) Despite miracles and his inspired teaching, his own family and hometown turn away from him.
 (Mark 3,1-5; 6, 1-6) Pharisees and scribes from Jerusalem come to Galilee to dismiss and condemn him.( Mark 7,1-15)

 Yet, Jesus goes on to Jerusalem, with his disciples and with all of us.
 The lenten season’s readings and feasts will take us, like his disciples, from Galilee to Jerusalem.
-Lent also calls us, as Jesus does in today’s gospel, to prayer.
+Lent will call us, as Jesus does in today’s gospel, to prayer.

 Will this lent and Easter turn more people to join him?
 Maybe.
 The world we live in is a lot like Galilee and Jerusalem.
 Still, like the disciples who first followed him there, we’re going up to Jerusalem.
 There will always be transfigured moments to lead us on.